polkadot-developers/substrate-docs/content/md/en/docs/reference/frame-macros.md

 The `#[pallet::without_storage_info]` macro enables you to define pallet storage items that don't have a fixed size.

 By default, all pallet storage items are required to implement `traits::StorageInfoTrait`, so that all key and value types have a fixed size based on the bound defined in the `pallet_prelude::MaxEncodedLen` attribute.
-This size limitation is required for parachain development in order to estimate the size of the Proof of Validity (PoV) blob.
+This size limitation is required for parachain development to estimate the size of the Proof of Validity (PoV) blob.

-The `#[pallet::without_storage_info]` attribute macro allows you to override the default behavior in the unlikely event that the entire pallet's storage needs to be unbounded.
+The `#[pallet::without_storage_info]` attribute macro allows you to override the default behavior if you require unbounded storage for an entire pallet.
 To use it, add the `#[pallet::without_storage_info]` attribute to the pallet struct like so:

 ```rust